Sanju Yadav

-Sanju Yadav (born 12 September 1997) is an Indian professional footballer who plays as a forward for Kickstart in the Indian Women's League and the India women's national football team.
+Sanju Yadav (born 12 September 1997) is an Indian professional footballer who plays as a forward for the Indian Women's League club Sribhumi and the India women's national football team.

 Early life

 Born in the village of Alakhpura, Yadav began playing football at the age of ten in order to gain scholarships and money for her family.
 She mainly trains with her village players and the India national team.

 Domestic career

 In October 2016, Sanju was part of the Alakhpura side that took part in the preliminary round of the Indian Women's League.
 On 17 October 2016, she scored a hattrick for the club against Bodyline.
 This helped her side win 4–0.
 She emerged the top scorer at the league's preliminary round, netting 11 goals and thus helping her team qualify for the tournament's final round.
 At the final round of the women's league she helped her team qualify in the semi finale by scoring three goals.

 On 21 December 2016, after her performances for both her club and country, Yadav was named the AIFF Emerging Player of the Year.

 She then joined Rising Student's Club for the 2017-18 Indian Women's League and scored 2 goals for the club in the Final Round.
 In 2019 she joined Gokulam Kerala FC.